Frequently Asked Questions

 What are the rates of your services?

-My full rate for service is $180 per session, but I am able to offer rates as low as $90 or less depending upon the client’s household income and my availability.
+Our therapists’ full rate is $180 per session, but they are often able to offer rates as low as $90 or less for those paying out-of-pocket depending upon the client’s household income and the therapist’s availability.
 The American Counseling Association Code of Ethics encourages counselors to “contribute to society by devoting a portion of their professional activity to services for which there is little or no financial return.”
-I do my best to work with clients to fit their financial needs.
-If you would like to know more, email me at KevinFaustCounseling@gmail.com for more information.
+We do our best to work with clients to fit their financial needs.
+Please email us (info@AkahaiEmotionalWellness.com) for a free consultation to talk about this more.

-Should I see a counselor, or social worker, or therapist, or psychologist, or psychiatrist?
+Should I see a counselor, social worker, therapist, psychologist, or psychiatrist?

 The short answer is that there is not one of these that is always the best choice.
 Perhaps what is most important is finding the right clinician for you and your needs.

-The terminology can be confusing and I totally understand that, so let me try to clear this up for you a bit…
+We totally understand that the terminology can be confusing, so let’s try to clear this up for you a bit…

 A psychologist is someone with a non-medical doctorate degree in the field of psychology.
-A psychologist may also be credentialed as a therapist, but may primarily be trained more in research, assessment, or education rather than therapy.
-So don’t fall into the thinking that a psychologist is going to be a better than other therapists.
-Counselors are trained specifically in mental health counseling.
+A psychologist may also be credentialed as a therapist (clinical psychologist), but may primarily be trained more in research, assessment, or education rather than therapy.
+Do not fall into thinking that a psychologist is going to be better than other therapists.
+Licensed counselors are trained specifically in clinical mental health counseling, so that is what they do best.

 A therapist is anyone credentialed to provide therapy.
 This could be a counselor, social worker, marriage and family therapist, or psychologist, as long as they are trained in providing therapy.